-We have been making vegan refried beans, Full of Beans-style since, well the beginning.
-At least, since since we got married and before we became vegan, even.
+We have been making vegan refried beans, Full of Beans-style, since, well, the beginning at least, since we got married and before we became vegan.
 So it’s been a while!

 Vegan Refried Beans Go With Everything

-The Back Story to Our Vegan Refried Beans
+The Back Story of Our Vegan Refried Beans

 The Healthy Alternative

-We started making these vegan refried beans just about when we got married (pre-vegan).
-It was always pretty much the same ingredients as we are sharing with you today.
-Over time it had tweaks and changes but it was always one of those things we made by feel and taste. but, a short time ago we realize that this was the OG vegan recipe from us and it wasn’t even actually a recipe that we could share with anybody!
+We started making these refried beans just about when we got married (pre-vegan).
+It was always the same ingredients we are sharing with you today.
+Over time it had tweaks and changes, but it was always one of those things we made by feel and taste. but, a short time ago, we realized that this was the OG vegan recipe from us, and it wasn’t even actually a recipe that we could share with anybody!
 Challenge accepted.
-I got busy on figuring out exactly what made the best vegan refried beans, Full of Beans-style, so that we could share it with all of you and spread the vegan refried beans love. :-)
+I got busy figuring out exactly what made the best vegan refried beans, Full of Beans-style so that we could share it with all of you and spread the vegan refried beans love. 🙂

-If you have had refried beans in a restaurant, or bought them at a store, you’ll know that they are usually very creamy and smooth.
-Well, we like a little more texture than that and don’t care for the extra step of blending.
+If you have had refried beans in a restaurant or bought them at a store, you’ll know that they are usually very creamy and smooth.
+We like a little more texture than that and don’t care for the extra step of blending.

-So our vegan refried beans have a little more character to them.
+So, our refried beans have a little more character to them.
 (However, if you like smooth and creamy, go right ahead and blend away!)
-We try to use beans that we have cooked ourselves, in our Instant Pot, so we have a lot of control over how tender the beans are.
-Soft beans work best in this recipe, since we mash them by hand.
-Canned beans (always try to get organic!) work fine, they just may take a little extra mashing and a little more time cooking.
+We try to use beans that we have cooked ourselves in our Instant Pot, so we have a lot of control over how tender the beans are.
+Soft beans work best in this recipe since we mash them by hand.
+Canned beans (always try to get organic!) work fine, they just may take a bit extra mashing and a little more time cooking.
 OK, on to the recipe!

 1 tsp oil (grapeseed, peanut, avocado or other high-heat oil)

 1.5cups kidney beans (or 1 can, drained and rinsed)